xuanli/gpt-function/README.md

 ## Usage
-* Write down function's expected behavior via doc string.
-* Use gpt_caller() decorator on the function.
+* Specify expected behavior via python function doc string.
+Use `gpt_caller()` decorator on the function to indicate a gpt function.
+* Uses `gpt-3.5-turbo` by default.
+You can also use switch to other models like `gpt-4` via `gpt_caller(model="gpt-4")`
-* Call gpt function as reuglar python function.
+* Call gpt functions as reuglar python functions.
-* :warning: gpt function hallucinates from time to time due to it's natural.
-Use them at at your own risk!
+* :warning: gpt functions could hallucinate due to its natural.
+Use them at your own risk!
+* :rocket: unlock maximum potential by utilizing GPT functions and GitHub Copilot together.

 ## Example